keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 	esac
 }

+md_init_hfs() {
+	pdisk /dev/${1}c
+}
 md_checkfordisklabel() {
 	# $1 is the disk to check
 	local rval

 	echo
-	echo "Power.4e systems need an MBR and MSDOS partition on the boot disk." echo "This is necessary because the OpenFirmware doesn't know about" echo "OpenBSD, or how to boot the system from a BSD partition." echo
-	echo "Install will put a boot program with the name 'ofwboot' " echo "that you will configure OpenFirmware to use when booting OpenBSD." echo
+	echo "Apple systems have two methods to label/partition a boot disk." echo "Either the disk can be partitioned with Apple HFS partition" echo "tools to contain an \"Unused\" partition, or without any" echo "MacOS tools, the disk can be labled using an MBR partition table" echo "If the HFS (DPME) partition table is used, after the disk is" echo "partitioned with the Apple software, the \"Unused\" section" echo "must be changed to type \"OpenBSD\" name \"OpenBSD\" using the" echo "pdisk tool contained on this ramdisk.
+The disklabel can" echo "then be edited normally"
+	echo "WARNING: the MBR partitioning code will HAPPILY overwrite/destroy" echo "any HFS partitions on the disk, including the partition table." echo "Choose the MBR option carefully, knowing this fact."

+	echo -n "Do you want to choose (H)FS labeling or (M)BR labeling [H] " getresp "h"
+	case "$resp" in
+	m*|M*)
+		export disklabeltype=MBR
+		md_checkforMBRdisklabel $1
+		rval=$?
+		;;
+	*)
+		export disklabeltype=HFS
+		md_init_hfs $1
+		rval=$?
+		;;
+	esac
+	return $rval
+}
+md_checkforMBRdisklabel() {

+	echo "You have chosen to put a MBR disklabel on the disk." echo -n "Is this correct? [n] " getresp "n"
+	case "$resp" in
+	n*|N*)
+		echo "aborting install"
+		exit 0;;
+	*)
+		;;
+	esac

-	echo -n "Have you initialized an MSDOS partition using OpenFirmware? [n]" getresp "n"
+	echo -n "Have you initialized an MSDOS partition using OpenFirmware? [n] " getresp "n"
 	case "$resp" in
 	n*|N*)